dextermayhewjd/hitfox/README.md

 2023-1-25
-    a working cube that is able to move using WASD key the the moving area is restricted       by Dexter Ding
+    a working cube that is able to move using WASD key the the moving area is restricted

+    the start() define the starting point of the cube the update is called per frame
+    the movement of the object is updated using transform.Translate the restriced area by updating the position using if statement and transform.position

+    by Dexter Ding